Skip to content

 _ = model.NewCallbacks().

-RegisterBeforeModel(func(ctx context.Context, req *model.Request) (*model.Response, error) {
+RegisterBeforeModel(func(ctx context.Context, args *model.BeforeModelArgs) (*model.BeforeModelResult, error) {

-fmt.Printf("Global BeforeModel: %d messages.\n", len(req.Messages))
+fmt.Printf("Global BeforeModel: %d messages.\n", len(args.Request.Messages))

 return nil, nil